laforge49/dewdrop/README.md

 (def xy-lens (ladd x-lens y-lens))
 ```
-And here is the test code:
+And here are some more tests:

 ```
 (println (lset xy-lens nil 5))